-In the case of minor offences or underperformance the employee will be given a formal oral warning.
-The employee will be advised of the reason for the warning, the formal nature of the warning and possible future consequences and specifying, if appropriate, the improvement required and over what period (authority to issue oral warnings will be members of the SLT/Principal).
+In the case of minor offences the employee will be given a management guidance.
+The employee will be advised of the reason for the guidance, the nature of the guidance and possible future consequences and specifying, if appropriate, the improvement required and over what period (authority to issue management guidance will be members of the Strategic Team (ST)/Principal).
+In some cases this management guidance may also be written in a letter and kept on record, but it will be stated in the letter that it is being dealt with informally at this stage, to clearly distinguish from a written warning.

-First Written Warning
+11. First Written Warning

-In the case of more serious offences or under performance, a further offence or a repetition of earlier minor offences or a failure to improve, the employee will be given a written warning, setting out the precise nature of the offence, the likely consequences of further offences and specifying, if appropriate, the improvement required and over what period (authority to issue written warnings will be members of the SLT/Principal/Chair of Disciplinary Panel.
+In the case of more serious offences, a further offence or a repetition of earlier minor offences or a failure to improve, the employee will be given a written warning, setting out the precise nature of the offence, the likely consequences of further offences and specifying, if appropriate, the improvement required and over what period (authority to issue written warnings will be members of the ST/Principal/Chair of Disciplinary Panel.
 Duration of warning on file - 9 months).

-Final Written Warning
+12. Final Written Warning

-In the case of a sufficiently serious offence or under performance, or a repetition of earlier offences the employee will be given a final written warning, setting out the precise nature of the offence, the likely consequences of further offences and specifying, if appropriate, the improvement required and over what period.
-This may include a statement that any recurrence or no improvement may lead to a dismissal or to some other action short of dismissal (authority to issue final written warnings will be members of the SLT/Principal/Chair of Disciplinary panel.
+In the case of a sufficiently serious offence, or a repetition of earlier offences the employee will be given a final written warning, setting out the precise nature of the offence, the likely consequences of further offences and specifying, if appropriate, the improvement required and over what period.
+This may include a statement that any recurrence or no improvement may lead to a dismissal or to some other action short of dismissal (authority to issue final written warnings will be members of the Principal/Chair of Disciplinary panel.
 Duration of warning on file - 12 months).

-Dismissal
+13. Dismissal